-Community Conversations discussion series examines a current topic each quarter during the academic year (fall, winter, spring).
+Community Conversations discussion series examines a current topic each quarter during the academic year (Fall and Spring).
 Attendance is open to the public.
 There is no charge to attend.
 Presenters are LCC faculty and local community and business representatives.
 Students may receive credit by enrolling in Humanities 106 (Community Conversations).

 All events are located on campus in LCC HSB 101